clorton/laser-generic/docs/index.md

 ---

-### 🛠️ For engine developers only
+### 🛠️ For engine developers

-If you are developing or modifying the simulation internals, you can install the low-level engine directly:
+If you are developing or modifying the model code, you can install the low-level engine directly:

 ```
 uv pip install laser-core